 “I tell them that’s how real science works — so much is unknown.
 When you’re teaching something and you know the answer, it’s not as fun.
 When you’re teaching something and you don’t know the end result, it feels like real science,” said Cilluffo.
 “They get to act like scientists and ask the questions.”

 All 50 states require that students receive vaccinations before starting school.
 However, 45 states and Washington, D.C., allow for exemptions based on religious beliefs.
 Fifteen states go a step further, allowing for philosophical exemptions, which means families can forgo immunizations based on moral or personal beliefs.

-Minnesota, where 10th grade biology teacher Allison Wood works, is a philosophical exemption state.
-Some parents in her district have been open about their skepticism to her lessons.
+Minnesota, where 10th grade biology teacher Alison Wood works, is a philosophical exemption state.* Some parents in her district have been open about their skepticism to her lessons.
 Some have explicitly told her about their decision not to vaccinate their children.

 During parent-teacher conferences, she recalled, one parent recommended that Wood watch the movie “Vaxxed: From Cover-Up to Catastrophe.”
 (In 2019, Amazon removed the film from its offerings following criticism from Rep. Adam Schiff (D-Ca.) that it pushes misleading science linking vaccines to autism.)

 “Usually kids are just repeating what they hear at home; I very rarely hear a kid have their own unique objection.”Alison Wood, science teacher, Duluth, Minnesota

 Wood, who has taken a graduate-level course on the science of virology, watched the movie.
 She has sought to understand parents’ fears, and why they may be so quick to dismiss the science of vaccinations.
 The research has helped her understand their decisions and also provided her with a framework of how she can work to change minds.